 In a typical year, cardholders can earn hundreds of dollars in cash back, free flights, free hotel rooms and other redemptions.
-Here are six tips to help make the most of your reward cards.
+Here are six tips to help you make the most of your reward cards.

-6 tips for maximizing credit card rewards
+6 tips to maximize credit card rewards

 1. Use credit, not debit